 The hotel’s effort to delight Cheryl is a classic play for customer loyalty.
 In an era of commoditization and customer empowerment, organizations seek to differentiate their products and brands with exceptional customer service.
 Service leaders believe that if they can exceed, not just meet, customer expectations, they will boost loyalty — exponentially.

-“Companies told us that they try to delight customers because they believe there are significant economic gains to be made by exceeding the service expectations of their customers,” says Nick Toman, group vice president at Gartner and co-author with Matthew Dixon and Rick Delisi, principle executive advisor, Gartner of The Effortless Experience, Conquering the New Battleground for Customer Loyalty (Portfolio/Penguin, 2013).
+“Companies told us that they try to delight customers because they believe there are significant economic gains to be made by exceeding the service expectations of their customers,” says Nick Toman, Group Vice President, Gartner and co-author with Matthew Dixon and Rick Delisi, Principle Executive Advisor, Gartner of The Effortless Experience, Conquering the New Battleground for Customer Loyalty (Portfolio/Penguin, 2013).

 In reality, exceeding expectations, or delighting customers, may create “feel good” moments, but doing so has low impact on loyalty or repeat business.

 Why effort matters more than delight

 In 2013, research leaders with CEB, now Gartner, set out to answer three critical questions for customer service leaders:

 - To what extent does customer service matter in driving customer loyalty?